Meet Kolbe

 As I have received, so I also wish to give.
 I have been working with children, adolescents, and adults ranging from 6-70 years old as they come to resolve their experiences of childhood sexual abuse, neglect, sexual assault, divorce, family separation, grief, PTSD, Complex PTSD, and trauma-related anxiety, depression, and dissociation.

-While I am always bent on holding attentive presence for my client’s person and process in therapy, I keep my story and many of its chapters close by in case I need them.
+While I am always bent on holding attentive presence for my client’s person and process in therapy, I keep my story and many of its chapters close by in case a client needs them.
 By setting my story on one side and my therapeutic skills on the other, I focus my attention on my client and their process in the session.
 This aims at creating a humane and authentic meeting place for my clients to do the work of therapy.

-Throughout the course of treatment, I identify where my client’s process is getting stuck and then I incorporate neuroscience, evidence-based psychology, somatics, creativity, and healing prayer to move their unique process along.
+Throughout the course of treatment, I identify where my client’s process is getting stuck and then I incorporate neuroscience, evidence-based psychology, psychosomatics, breathwork, mindful movement, and healing prayer to move their unique process along.
 In other words, my hope is that therapy offers the space to empower the restoration of my clients’ whole personhood:

 their nervous system, head, heart, spirit, relationships, and way of life.